SimplePixelFont/spf.rs/res/articles/InstallingSPFRS.md

 # Compiling `spf.rs` from source

 Sometimes you may wish to compile the `spf.rs` library by hand.
-This is especially true if a pre-built binary is not available for your OS in the [releases](https://github.com/SimplePixelFont/spf.rs/releases) section.
+This may be useful especially if you wish to create a custom version of the library, using only modules your projects need and thus decreasing the resulting binary size.
 For this you will need the following:
     - Rust Programming Language
     - Git (Optional)